rishabhsvemuri/pgUI/README.md

 ### Development

+Use this command to launch the app through the command line as a development project to test.

 ```bash
 $ npm run dev
 ```

 ## Building for Distribution

-Run the command corresponding with your OS.
+Run the command corresponding with your OS to build an installer for Plotgardener.

 ```bash
 # For windows